N-Heterocyclic carbene boryl anion: Bonding with group 1 and 2 elements

-The first Be-B bond was reported in 2014, however this bond showed more covalent character, rather than the ionic bond that was reported in the Mg analogue of this complex.
+The first Be−B bond was reported in 2014, however this bond showed more covalent character, rather than the ionic bond that was reported in the Mg analogue of this complex.
 This complex was formed by reacting two equivalents of the NHC boryl anion with BeCl_{2} using benzene as the solvent.
 In 2020, however, a very interesting reaction between the NHC boryl anion and Be was reported.
 In this case, the boryl anion was reacted with a Be complex, and rather than forming a bond to, and receiving σ-donation from the boron atom, it reacted with one of the carbons in the backbone of the anion.
 Although the mechanism of this reaction is unclear, it is believed that one of the backbone protons becomes deprotonated, allowing the Be to bind to the positively charged carbons.
 This compound is extremely stable even at room temperature, and more studies are being completed to further understand the mechanism of this reaction.

-Bonding with Main Group Elements
+Bonding with main group elements

 The NHC boryl anion has also been used to achieve B=B double bonds, but in a tetraborane species rather than the diborane molecule.
 For this synthesis, an extra boron atom was added to the NHC boryl anion, and then was reduced, forcing dimerization between the molecules and allowing for a H-bridged tetraborane species to occur.
-Although the complex is H-bridged, the inner B-B bond distance lies between reported double and triple bond lengths.
-Additionally, the NPA charges on the central B-B moiety are negative, showing that the boryl anions donate electron density, leading to the conclusion that a B=B double bond is occurring.
+Although the complex is H-bridged, the inner B−B bond distance lies between reported double and triple bond lengths.
+Additionally, the NPA charges on the central B−B moiety are negative, showing that the boryl anions donate electron density, leading to the conclusion that a B=B double bond is occurring.

 With specific reaction conditions, a disilane single or double bond can be achieved using the NHC boryl anion.
-To make a Si-Si single bond, a NHC boryl silane compound is reduced by KC_{8} in DME solvent.
-To make a Si-Si double bond, a slightly different NHC boryl silane compound is reduced in KC_{8} in THF solvent.
+To make a Si−Si single bond, a NHC boryl silane compound is reduced by KC_{8} in DME solvent.
+To make a Si=Si double bond, a slightly different NHC boryl silane compound is reduced in KC_{8} in THF solvent.